StrangeRanger/customized-unix-terminal/docs/index.md

 ### Without Vim-Plug Plugins

-If you prefer not to use all the features offered by vim-plug, you can opt for a more basic setup by incorporating the configurations listed below into your `.vimrc` file.
-These adjustments modify certain default settings of vim without altering the core functionality, providing a simpler, more streamlined experience while maintaining the essence of vim's default behavior.
+If you prefer a simpler setup without all the features provided by plugins, you can add the configurations below to your `init.vim` file.
+These adjustments tweak Vim's default settings without changing its core functionality, offering a more streamlined experience while preserving Vim's essential behavior.

 ```vim title="init.vim"
 --8<-- "includes/neovim-init-files/neovim-init-non-vim-plug.vim"